 Let’s be honest.
-Most of us pastor-types were taught to preach primarily to a Modern, well-churched or well-church-experienced audience.
+Most of us pastor-types were taught to preach primarily to a modern, well-churched or church-experienced audience.
 The target of our preaching was essentially “one of us.”

 I hear some of you howling in protest.
 “I was taught how to preach evangelistically!”
-Yeah, so was I … but those preaching methods presumed that those hearing the message held some stock in scripture.
+Yeah, so was I… but those preaching methods presumed that those hearing the message held some stock in scripture.
 That’s not so much the case with folks who weren’t raised in the church.
-Sure, they may respect that the Bible is the Christian “holy book,” but other than the “Love one another” and “Do unto others” kinds of passages, to many the Bible is pretty much just another outdated old book that is irrelevant to real life in the twenty-first century.
-And so, when we start our sermons by reading a passage of scripture, explaining it, and finally applying it we’ve built our sermon on a pretty shaky presumption.
+Sure, they may respect that the Bible is the Christian holy book, but other than “love one another” and “do unto others” kinds of passages, to many the Bible is pretty much just another outdated book that is irrelevant to real life in the twenty-first century.
+And so, when we start our sermons by reading a passage of scripture, explaining it, and finally applying it, we’ve built our sermon on a pretty shaky presumption.

 So, if you want to reach those who aren’t already a churched target (which is to say, if you want to grow your church by reaching those beyond the walls of the church), you’ll need to start where your target is starting … the real life of the unchurched culture.
 This is just one of the reasons we stress the importance of topical sermon series that deal with the issues and concerns and interests of your less-than-churched target audience.

 Start with scripture.
 Explain it.
 Apply it to real life.

 The presumption in this case is that those hearing the Word believe that it carries some authority and that the truths can be applied to their lives.